-Recently Governor Hickenlooper challenged Americans for Prosperity-Colorado to offer up ideas to increase state revenues.
-Apparently the Governor is not sure where to get the money for roads and schools, now that his effort to do an end-run around the Taxpayer’s Bill of Rights and funnel the so-called ‘hospital provider fee’ moneys into the general fund has hit a road block.
+Not too long ago, Governor Hickenlooper put out a challenge to Americans for Prosperity-Colorado: Offer up ideas to increase revenue in the state budget.
+Apparently the Governor is not sure where to get the money for roads and schools now that his effort to funnel the so-called ‘hospital provider fee’ moneys into the general fund has hit a road block.

 Examine the expansion of Medicaid and implement cost savings.
 The expansion of Medicaid under the Affordable Care Act and related programs grew 64 percent between 2013 and 2015.
 That includes our notoriously costly state insurance exchange, Connect for Health Colorado, currently running at a $13.3 million deficit.
 In fact, Medicaid now takes up over 30 percent of general fund spending.
 That leaves increasingly less money to spend on other critical needs.

 Analyze the costs incurred by our bloated state pension system and implement reforms.
 Colorado’s Public Employees Retirement Association (PERA) has $23 billion in unfunded liabilities — promises we can not currently pay.
 In an attempt to prop up this failed pension system, schools are forced to pay a rate of nearly 20 percent into PERA — meaning less education money actually gets into the classroom.
 Reforming PERA’s crisis–in–waiting is essential to protecting Colorado’s economy and fiscal stability.

 Evaluate numerous other budget reforms that legislators could enact.
 There are many other budget reforms to be considered without changing the state constitution and which could save the state hundreds of millions of dollars.